helpbuttons/hb-docs/docs/English/architecture.md

 ##MODELS

-###BUTTON
+###BUTTON / HELPBUTTON

-A Button is the app post.
+A Button or Helpbutton is the app post.
 Basically when you create a button you make a publication that has some basic fields: A title, a type, a place, a date, a description, images and tags.
 On top of these records you have fields that change depending on the network type.
 Depending on those fields your app can be better for transport sharing (duration fields, destination list,...), food sharing (food types selectable, amounts fields,...) or any other purpose that your app can have.
 All these extra fields come specified in one JSON element that is dependant on a template called ButtonTemplate.

-Buttons can be activated and desactivated without the need of deleting them.
+Helpbuttons can be activated and desactivated without the need of deleting them.
 And everybutton has an interactions record list called the Feed, where users and app changes related to the Button are displayed.

-All Buttons by default can be published at the same time in any Network that share the buttonTemplate.
+All Helpbuttons by default can be published at the same time in any Network that share the buttonTemplate.

 ```
 export interface IButton {